 When you take the time to slow down and be more mindful of what something really tastes like, you’ll feel more satisfied and stop eating sooner.

-15. Try this odd “carb trick” that burns up to 1 pound per day
+15. Try this odd “carb trick” that burns up to 1 pound of belly fat per day